Can We Let Others Tell Us the Truth?

 In January 2020, a team of four NVW graduates will take over operations of our San Francisco center.
 PCC Leaders Adam Klein and Cynthia Luna, and staff members Suzanne Kanick and Sahar Azarabadi, are partnering together to take over New Ventures West and carry the enterprise forward.

-James will continue to teach the PCC and other programs, and Stacy will be retiring from “active duty.”
+James will continue to teach some graduate programs, and Stacy will be retiring from “active duty.”
 We will be fully supporting the transition to assure its success, and we are thrilled to be able to have our work continue through this wonderfully talented and committed team.

 Like many of you, we experience great openings and development through our involvement in the work of New Ventures West.
 The transformational impact has direct connection to the heartfelt and utter dedication of James and Stacy to this work and their inclusion of others in its evolution.
 We are ever grateful for what they have created and stewarded for the last thirty-two years.